pynklynn/ezwc/README.md

 </style>
 ```

-Every component must have at least a template tag definig the layout and a script tag defining the code.
+Every component must have at least a template tag defining the layout and a script tag defining the code.
 The style tag is optional.
+There is the option to add `src` attribute to each tag pointing to a source code file that will be imported and transpiled into the final component file instead of writing inline if the developer chooses.

 A few things to remember when writing a .ezwc file: